bartosz-skejcik/notes/backend/README.md

-# MyProject Backend 🚀
+# Notes Backend 🚀

-Welcome to the backend of MyProject!
+Welcome to the backend of Notes!
 This guide will help you understand the file structure and get your environment up and running.
 Let's dive in!

 ## 🗂 Project Structure